Do military motorcycles and e-bikes have a future in the British Army, a few thoughts on the subject.

 The load beds can be optimised for standard Euro containers or bespoke loads.

-Large logistics companies are increasingly investing in electric last-mile logistics including some smart intermodal containers and pallets.
+Large logistics companies are investing in electric last-mile logistics with smart intermodal containers and pallets.

 Trailers are now frequently used, also for low-density loads.